 WFD status classifications from the WFD monitoring programme apply at the water body scale and are generally based on several samples/surveys targeting a variety of parameters including biological, physico-chemical, chemical and hydromorphological elements.
-The monitoring information on which the marine status classifications are based was collected by the EPA, the MI, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board (CFB) between 2005 and 2008.
+The monitoring information on which the marine status classifications are based was collected by the EPA, the Marine Institute, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board between 2005 and 2008.

-The WFD status of the coastal water body within which the shellfish area is situated is 'good' and therefore satisfactory.
-The WFD status of Bellacragher Bay, which is linked to the shellfish area, is 'high' and therefore satisfactory.
-However, both of these status classification were extrapolated from similar water body type (Map 12).
+The WFD status of the coastal water body within which the shellfish area is situated is 'high' and therefore satisfactory.
+The two main rivers discharging in the vicinity of the shellfish area are the Cummeranassig River and the Owgarriff River.
+The Cummeranassig Rivers has been identified as 'good' status and therefore satisfactory.
+The Owgarriff Rivers has been identified as 'moderate' status and therefore unsatisfactory but this status was extrapolated from similar water body types and does not necessarily indicate a water quality issue (Map 12).